 Woohooooo!!!!
-I’m back online with my slick new computer.
+I’m back online with my slick new computer, that I also use for gaming with my new headsets the hyperx cloud pro.
 Thank you so much to all of you kind (and anonymous) generous souls who have helped me out with this.
 I’m delighted to be back in time to talk about creating some delicious food for Easter.

 I consider the art of making deviled eggs to be a life skill during the Easter season.
 Even though we’re pretty much beyond the Easter egg-dying phase with our kids, the delicious end result of dyeing real eggs remains a strong favorite in my house.

 - 1 dozen hardboiled eggs, peeled (I boil mine at least ten minutes at a hard boil.)